 A graduate nondoctoral student may drop a course and receive no grade according to the date given in the Graduate School calendar.
-The student must process the schedule change form by taking the form signed by the program advisor to the Office of the Registrar and having it entered into the computer.
+The student must process the schedule change form by taking the form signed by the program advisor to the Office of the Registrar.
 The advisor's signature indicates awareness of the change.
 A student who drops a course after the last day for graduate students to drop a class without a grade will receive a final grade of F unless he or she has permission from the dean of the Graduate School to drop for medical reasons or other justification.